Vaie

-Vaie is a comune (municipality) in the Metropolitan City of Turin in the Italian region Piedmont, located about 35 km west of Turin in the Susa Valley.
+Vaie (Piedmontese and Arpitan: Vaje or Vàjes) is a comune (municipality) in the Metropolitan City of Turin in the Italian region Piedmont, located about 35 km west of Turin in the Susa Valley.
 As of 31 December 2004, it had a population of 1,413 and an area of 7.1 km2.

 Vaie borders the following municipalities: Condove, Sant'Antonino di Susa, Chiusa di San Michele, Coazze and Valgioie.